near/docs/docs/tutorials/contracts/nfts/5-approval.md

 ]
 ```

-Notice how the approved account IDs is now being returned from the function?
+Notice how the approved account IDs are now being returned from the function?
 This is a great sign!
 You're now ready to move on and approve an account to have access to your token.

 ### Approving an account {#approving-an-account}